Khuzestan attractions; the ancient city of Iran

 Rangoonis Mosque in Abadan

 After the emergence of oil and the establishment of a refinery, many people from different cities and countries came here.
-The Indian and Pakistani immigrants (from the area known today as Myanmar) built the Rangoonis mosque and became one of Khuzestan attractions.
+The Indian and Pakistani immigrants (from the area known today as Myanmar) built the Rangoonis mosque which became one of Khuzestan attractions.

 Dez Dam Lake (Shahviun)